Fed survey finds economy facing supply chain, other drags

 Those purchases have been designed to give the economy an extra boost by holding down long-term interest rates.

 A move to trim the purchases is expected to be followed in the second half of next year with the first rate hikes.
-The Fed’s benchmark interest rate has been an at ultra-low zero to 0.25% since the COVID pandemic struck with force in the spring of 2020.
+The Fed’s benchmark interest rate has been an at ultra-low zero to 0.25% since the COVID pandemic struck with force in the spring of 2020 but there are growing calls it to begin removing its support in the face of rising price pressures this year.

+The beige book found “significantly elevated” prices with widespread increases across industry sectors due in large part to supply-chain bottlenecks.

+Prices for steel, electronic components and shipping costs all “rose markedly,” during the survey period, the report said.